 Once flukes are entered into the body, adult flukes occupy the bile ducts and liver which may occur inflammation of the bile ducts or complete blockages.
 Generally, we cannot get any symptoms of this fluke infection but after some months or year later we may experience symptoms of abnormally large liver or unusual readings on a liver test.

-Hookworm is a type of roundworm which is less than half an inch sized long and live in the small intestines and generally enters a person’s body through feces of infected living organisms and infected soil.
-They lay eggs in the intestine, a portion of those eggs also pass out through feces, larvae came out from those eggs and thus more people get infected when larvae get into our body through the skin.
+Hookworm is a type of roundworm which is less than half an inch sized long.
+It lives in the small intestines and generally enters a person’s body through feces of infected living organisms and infected soil.
+They lay eggs in the intestine, a portion of those eggs also pass out through feces, larvae came out from those eggs.
+Thus more people get infected when larvae get into our body through the skin.
 Hookworm is named as one end of its body tapers off into a needle or hook shape.

 According to the CDC estimation, approx 576 to 740 million people in the world have an infection by hookworms.
 Most of the time hookworm infection shows no symptoms.
 But some people may be troubled with typical gastrointestinal symptoms which is very common with first-time infections.